DevTKSS/DevTKSS.MyManufacturerERP/Additional-References-Readme.md

 ### Authentication & Server Issues

+- Splashscreen not disapears targeting WASM, while targeting Desktop the Login button does only open a browser with no connection to the server
 - Server startup problems when clicking "Login" button in client application
 - Port configuration conflicts between WebAssembly and Server targets
 - Missing Identity API endpoints in Endpoint Explorer